-The ancient practice of yoga has now become the cornerstone of many people’s wellness routines, with the range of purported benefits ranging from anything to general relaxation to easing anxiety.
+Feeling stiff?
+You’re not alone.
+The ancient practice of yoga has now become the cornerstone of many people’s wellness routines.
+Which is little wonder considering its range of benefits include relaxation, pain relief and even lowering anxiety levels.

 - Leg strength

 - Vitality and perceived mental and physical health

 And, when compared to other activities, yoga helped to improve the following: